Cyberspace Symposium 2016

-On behalf of the Rocky Mountain Chapter of AFCEA and wonderful citizens of the Pikes Peak region, I’d like to welcome you to the 2015 AFCEA CYBERSPACE Symposium!
+Welcome!
+On behalf of the Rocky Mountain Chapter of AFCEA and wonderful citizens of the Pikes Peak region, I’d like to welcome you to the Rocky Mountain CYBERSPACE Symposium 2016!

 The Symposium provides a national forum for industry and government to work together to help solve the challenges of cybersecurity, community cyber readiness and national defense.

-Our theme this year is: “Protecting Cyberspace -- Policy, Partnerships, and Practical Solutions” and we have a great mix of interesting and thought-provoking speakers and panelists planned.
+Our theme this year is: “Managing Risk in Cyberspace: Defining/Measuring/Mitigating/Operating Through” and we have a great mix of interesting and thought-provoking speakers and panelists planned.
 We also have a huge Exhibit Hall full of industry, academia and non-profit organizations that will really give you a chance to learn about the cutting edge of the cyber business.

 The Symposium is not JUST about solving problems…when you attend the event, you will also be helping us raise money for two causes close to our heart:

 - We invest in the country’s future by raising money for science, technology, engineering and math (STEM) education.
 Last year our chapter gave out more than $100,000 in scholarships and grants to Colorado STEM students and teachers!

 - We help raise money for wounded warriors, helping Colorado families cope with disability resulting from service to our nation.

 The Rocky Mountain CYBERSPACE Symposium 2016 is going to be a truly outstanding event and we look forward to seeing you in Colorado Springs on 1-4 February 2016!

 Mr. Kris Beasley, Colonel, USAF (Ret)